-In the year you sell your property, add the Sale of Principal Residence section to your return and provide the address, date the property was acquired and the proceeds of disposition.
+In the About You section of your Wealthsimple Tax profile, we will ask "Did you dispose of your principal residence" as part of your preliminary questions.
+This will add the Sale of Principal Residence section to your return (you can also add it manually).
+You'll need to provide the address, the date the property was acquired and the proceeds of disposition.
 Proceeds of Disposition is the actual selling price of the home.
 Don’t deduct any fees or other amounts from the selling price when reporting the proceeds.

 If your home was your principal residence for every year you owned it